Boss-Button-Studios/.github/profile/README.md

 We are not a non-profit, but profit isn't the point.
 The mission is value creation, not value capture.

-We take out work seriously, but not ourselves.
+We take our work seriously, but not ourselves.

 This is a company dedicated to the village hustle - we believe that love, family, and community are the foundations of true success, and our timelines will reflect that.